getditto/sample-cdc/README.md

 # Ditto CDC example

-Keep a Ditto Big Peer application in sync with an external database.
+Real-time sync changes from a Ditto Big Peer application to external database.

 ## What is this used for?